 When the temperature drops below seven degrees Celsius, the rubber compounds used in all-season tires get hard, slippery and give up traction.
 Though all-season tires are acceptable in light snow, winter tires have superior starting, stopping and cornering ability in temperatures below 7°C, as proven by Consumer Reports.

-When to put on winter tires in Ontario?
+When do I put winter tires on in Ontario?

 Should I get two or four winter tires for my vehicle?